Understanding the Various Regulatory Options Available for U.S. ICO/STOs

 A SAFT allows you a level of functionality even though your network or token platform may not be live and you may not be properly prepared to set a value on future tokens yet to be issued.
 One thing a SAFT cannot do, however, is function as a tool to circumvent the Securities and Exchange Commission.
 Any tokens you issue upon conversion of a SAFT may well be a securities token.
 If so, that token is governed by all applicable U.S. federal and state securities laws, meaning you must plan accordingly for issuing that securities token.

-At IBC Legal Group, our experts can assist you in deciding whether you should issue a SAFT or bypass the SAFT entirely by directly issuing a securities token.
-Our lawyers can help you draft your SAFT or your securities token purchase agreement, depending on the specific needs and circumstances associated with your ICO.
+At IBC, our network of attorneys can assist you in deciding whether you should issue a SAFT or bypass the SAFT entirely by directly issuing a securities token.
+We can help you find the right lawyers to draft your SAFT or your securities token purchase agreement, depending on the specific needs and circumstances associated with your ICO.

 As an increasing number of startups choose to finance large digital-currency projects through initial coin offerings, SAFTs have gained traction, but not without considerable debate in the cryptocurrency community.
 The Wall Street Journal reports that over 60 companies have raised a combined $564 million via SAFTs issued during the presale period.